bw-math/bw-math/source/references/python/05_PLOTS.rst

     matplotlib.use('tkagg')

-This step is not, strictly speaking, necessary as most systems will default to using this library, but if you plots aren't showing up or you experience other weird errors, this is the likely culprit.
+This step is not, strictly speaking, necessary as most systems will default to using this library, but if your plots aren't showing up or you experience other weird errors, this is the likely culprit.
 In the event something goes wrong and you can't figure why, try adjusting this setting.

 Creating the Axes
 =================

-To create a plot, we use the ``pyplot`` library.
+To create a plot, we use the ``pyplot`` library within ``matplotlib`` package.
 The ``subplots()`` function within the ``pyplot`` library will generate an *x-y* plane canvas, called the *axes*.

 The following code will create a *figure* and a set of *axes* on which we can graph.